StratusLab/stratuslab.github.com/_posts/2012-09-20-install-cloud-services-installation.md

 + **hostname** properly set on Front-End and Nodes otherwise some critical services cannot start properly
 + SELinux disabled in all nodes
++ StratusLab's release yum repository properly set in *all* nodes
-+ finally it's recommended to do a **yum -y update** before starting in all nodes in order to install any critical updates and latest version of RPMs in the system
++ finally it's recommended to do a **yum -y update** in all nodes before starting in order to install any critical updates and latest version of RPMs in the system

 StratusLab Cloud Front-End Deployment
 -------------------------------------